 In this same area of the park are carts filled with art equipment and also games.
 People get to use what is available.
-From crayons to board games there is much to enjoy!
+From crayons to board games, there is much to enjoy!
 We saw several mothers with children doing some coloring projects on paper.
 There are even child-sized tables and chairs.

 No one was using the putting green or tossing bean bags when I took these photographs.
 The first time we saw Levy Park was on a Saturday.
-My hubby and I had just done some shopping at the Eastside Farmer’s Market which is only one block distant.
+My hubby and I had just done some shopping at the Eastside Farmer’s Market, which is only one block distant.
 Both venues were filled to the brim with people!

 Perhaps sometime we will drive back into the city at night to attend some function or sample the menu from one of the restaurants when they open to the public.

 My husband and I were impressed with this fantastic mixed-use environment within the city limits of Houston.